aschauera/training/README.md

-# training
+# Instructions for Training Labs
-This repository contains samples from my classroom and onsite courses
+This repository contains samples from Azure custom inhouse courses